Rod Blagojevich: Pardon

 On February 10, 2025, President Donald Trump issued a full and unconditional pardon to Blagojevich using the power given to presidents in the Constitution.
 While Blagojevich had already been walking free since Trump's 2020 commutation of his sentence, the pardon cleared Blagojevich's criminal record.
+The pardon did not reverse the Illinois Senate's prohibition on Blagojevich holding state office or restore his Illinois law license.

 Post-political career

 In May 2020, Blagojevich launched a politics-themed podcast titled The Lightning Rod on WLS-AM 890.
 The podcast ran through September 2021.

 In May 2025, it was reported that Blagojevich was considering a bid to succeed Dick Durbin in the 2026 United States Senate election in Illinois and that he was undecided on which party he would seek it under if he did run.
+He later endorsed the candidacy of Congresswoman Robin Kelly for the Democratic primary.

 In June 2025, Blagojevich commented on the sentencing of Mike Madigan, claiming that the system in Springfield is corrupt.

+In December 2025, Blagojevich pushed for former Commonwealth Edison CEO Anne Pramaggiore to be granted clemency shortly before she was scheduled to report to prison for a bribery conviction; Though not confirmed to be tied to Blagojevich's clemency plea, Pramaggiore would on January 12, 2026, report to a prison in Marianna, Florida which was acknowledged to be of minimum security.
+While also not known if it was tied to Blagojevich's clemency plea, the U.S. 7th Circuit Court of Appeals would on April 14, 2026 order Pramaggiore to be released from prison on bail and get a re-trial, with Pramaggiore then officially getting released from prison the following day.
+However, Praggiore's co-defendant Michael McClain would be released and ordered to get a retrial as well.